Event Scheduling Guidelines

 Step 2: Submit a booking request form

-Step 3: Receive confirmation of your event
+Step 3: Await confirmation of your event

 Submit a Proposal